-Roles and responsibilities of team leader of Contractor: The Team Leader of the Contractor shall be responsible for the timely implementation of EMP, as per the conditions stipulated in the Environmental Management Action Plan.
+Roles and Responsibilities of Team Leader of Contractor: The Team Leader of the Contractor shall be responsible for the timely implementation of EMP, as per the conditions stipulated in the Environmental Management Action Plan.
 S/he shall prepare an implementation plan of mitigating actions specified in the EMP Activity Table.
 H/she shall guide / supervise the ESE in ensuring that all construction work is undertaken in line with the requirements of EMP.
 The team leader shall ensure that the reporting procedures mentioned in EMAP and detailed out in Chapter 5 of this report is adhered to and required reports and management plans are submitted to CSC on time.
 The corrective actions, as suggested by CSC shall also be implemented and reported.
 S/he shall have good understanding of the contractual clauses, especially the penalty clause given in sub clause 14.6 of the bid document as well as Chapter-3 of this report.
-He also has to ensure that the responsibilities stipulated in EMAP for Defect Liability period are carried out.
+He also has to ensure that the responsibilities stipulated in EMAP for Defect Liability period are carried out3.

-Qualifications, roles and responsibilities of Environment and Safety Engineer (ESE) of Contractor: The candidate shall be M. Sc.
+Qualifications, Roles and Responsibilities of Environment and Safety Engineer (ESE) of Contractor: The candidate shall be M. Sc.
 Environmental Science or B.Tech. in Civil / Environmental Engineering with two years field experience in environmental management of transportation projects.

-The duties and responsibilities of the Environment and Safety Engineer in the contractor's team are as follows:
+The duties and responsibilities of the Environment and Safety Engineer in the contractor's team4 are as follows:

-- To ensure that all the contractor activities are done in line with the EMP requirements. - To have good understanding of the contractual clauses, especially the penalty clause given in sub clause 14.6 of the bid document as well as Chapter-3 of this report. - To verify the appropriateness of all the EMP items. - To prepare a management and redevelopment plan for all the sites of identified project related ancillary facilities like (i) Construction camp, (ii) labour camp, (iii) quarry and stone crusher unit, (iv) borrow area and (v) debris disposal site in line with detailed guidelines given in EMP. - To ensure that all the five sites and camps mentioned activity is operated, managed and closed in line with management and redevelopment plan. - To ensure that the top soil preservation is done wherever required as per the guidelines. - To ensure the adoption of proper waste management practices in the plant sites, labour camps, construction camps and along the road (also pertains to the proper disposal of bituminous / concrete waste generated during construction). - To ensure that the Contractor does not violate any social norms such as employment of child labour, children at work sites, providing creches, unhygienic working conditions and minimum wage considerations as per prevailing laws - To ensure that all the MORTH specifications are available and followed in all the contractor activities. - To liaison with the Supervision Consultant and the PMT / PWD on matters pertaining to the EMP. - To liaison with Government Agencies such as the Pollution Control Boards and Forest Department in order to obtain the required clearances, and to ensure that the Contractor activities are carried out in line with any conditions placed. - To ensure adoption of good construction-related safety practices and appropriate traffic management practices to ensure road safety during the construction phase. - To prepare and implement a plan for road safety, accidents and traffic management.
+- 1. To ensure that all the contractor activities are done in line with the EMP requirements. - 2.
+To have good understanding of the contractual clauses, especially the penalty clause given in sub clause 14.6 of the bid document as well as Chapter-3 of this report. - 3.
+To verify the appropriateness of all the EMP items. - 4.
+To prepare a management and redevelopment plan for all the sites of identified project related ancillary facilities like (i) Construction camp, (ii) labour camp, (iii) quarry and stone crusher unit, (iv) borrow area and (v) debris disposal site in line with detailed guidelines given in EMP. - 5.
+To ensure that all the five sites and camps mentioned activity is operated, managed and closed in line with management and redevelopment plan. - 6.
+To ensure that the top soil preservation is done wherever required as per the guidelines. - 7.
+To ensure the adoption of proper waste management practices in the plant sites, labour camps, construction camps and along the road (also pertains to the proper disposal of bituminous / concrete waste generated during construction). - 8.
+To ensure that the Contractor does not violate any social norms such as employment of child labour, children at work sites, providing creches, unhygienic working conditions and minimum wage considerations as per prevailing laws - 9.
+To ensure that all the MORTH specifications are available and followed in all the contractor activities. - 10.
+To liaison with the Supervision Consultant and the PMT / PWD on matters pertaining to the EMP. - 11.
+To liaison with Government Agencies such as the Pollution Control Boards and Forest Department in order to obtain the required clearances, and to ensure that the Contractor activities are carried out in line with any conditions placed.

-&lt;sup>3 No full time engineer is required for this, any one in the Contractor's team shall be given this responsibility.
+3 No full time engineer is required for this, any one in the Contractor's team shall be given this responsibility.

-&lt;sup>4 The Contractor will need a dedicated civil engineer to address EMF and safety-related issues for each contract package.
+4 The Contractor will need a dedicated civil engineer to address EMF and safety-related issues for each contract package.
 This engineer will be given appropriate logistical support to carry out the various activities